 - To equip children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.

 - Enable children to find, explore, analyse, exchange and present information.

 - Develop skills that allow children to be able to use information in an effective way and allows them to develop digital, enterprise and employability skills.

 - Computing skills are a major factor in enabling children to be confident, creative and independent learners and It is our intention that children have every opportunity available to allow them to achieve this.

 At Fringford Primary School, computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Teachers use the ‘Switched On: Computing’ scheme, published by Rising Stars, as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
+Teachers use the 123 Scheme of Work Computing’ scheme which ensures children meet the required expectations of Computing from the National Curriculum.

 We employ cross-curricular links which motivates pupils and supports them to make connections and remember the steps they have been taught.
 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.
 For example, children in Key Stage 1 learn what algorithms are, which leads them to the design stage of programming in Key Stage 2, where they design, write and debug programs, explaining the thinking behind their algorithms.